-Dementia is a term used to define symptoms that lead to a person’s memory loss and the ability to perform, think, work, remember the reasoning, language, and behavior in society.
+Dementia is a term used to define symptoms that lead to a person’s memory loss and the ability to perform, think, work, remember reasoning, language, and behavior in society.
 It later affects essential brain parts, such as the entorhinal cortex and hippocampus—both of these parts of the brain help in performing our daily activities.
-Hence, weakening these parts of the brain affects the person’s everyday life.
+Hence, weakening these brain parts affects the person’s everyday life.

 How dementia could affect your daily life?

 Dementia can affect your daily work and life big time.
-It involves little things at the early stages, such as not being able to make your bed or having trouble doing your laces.
+It involves little things at the early stages, such as being unable to make your bed or having trouble doing your laces.
 Moreover, having difficulty recognizing the names of your close friends and family members can be pretty astonishing and troublesome for a person with dementia which can cause insomnia and anxiety, leading to depression.

-So it’s better to seek medical help when you start to notice these early minor signs of dementia.
+So it’s better to seek medical help when you notice these early minor signs of dementia.
 If you are an adult living all on your own and see such changes in your personality, waste no time telling a friend or a family member.
 So, they arrange a personal home care assistant for you.

 What are the different types of dementia?